jxvargs/BashScripts/README.md

-﻿
-# Bash Scripting.
+﻿# Bash Scripting.
-The following script examples we written to solve a certain automation in my home scenario.
-There are various way to solve a problems and these examples can not be consider as the only one way.
-The examples show in this repository are for educational purpose, as consequence; All suggestions are welcome.
+The following script examples were written to solve certain automation scenarios.
+There are various ways to solve problems and these examples can not be consider as the only one way.
+The examples show in this repository are for educational purpos.
+All suggestions are welcome.

 > Written with [StackEdit](https://stackedit.io/).